Xievv/Portfolio/README.md

 # Portfolio
+29 Novemeber 2015
-portfolio of some things I have created in school and out of school.
+Portfolio of some things I have created in school and out of school for my second semester in a community college Computer Science degree program.